emosheeep/vite-plugin-virtual-mpa/workspaces/plugin/README.md

 ## Features

 - 💡 EJS Template Capability
-- 💡 Fully Typed APIs, Tiny and Pretty.
+- 💡 Fully Typed APIs and Prompts, Tiny and Pretty.
 - 🛠️ Customize the path of generated files, generate multiple files using only one template.
 - 🛠️ MPA support & History Fallback API.